Secure, Smart, Sustainable

 RFID applications, for example, help to trace the journey of the product to the customer (and vice versa), while gamification elements allow consumers to playfully interact with the products or the dealer and/or manufacturer.
 It’s like crossing vinyl recordings with MP3 players: The future sees the development of ever more packaging that combines traditional materials such as cardboard with digital technologies.

 Gamification is the use of game-typical elements in a non-game context.
 For example, gamification is successfully used in advertising and entertainment as a means of creating customer loyalty.
-However, it is also more and more being used in areas such as fitness and health, ecology or further education.
+However, it is also increasingly being used in areas such as fitness and health, ecology or further education.
 The goal is to increase user motivation to interact more strongly with the applications.
-Gamified applications use the natural interest of people to participate in games in order to integrate them into a topic that is not related to the game.
+Gamified applications use peoples's the natural interest to participate in games in order to integrate them into a topic that is not related to the game.